View all web browser and mobile devices available in our cloud-based test lab.

 So, what is Selenium?
 Selenium is the #1 choice for automating testing across different browsers and platforms.
 And Selenium is here to stay.

 You can get more out of using Selenium by pairing it with Perfecto.

 Perfecto and Selenium are seamlessly integrated.
 This allows customers to run their Selenium test automation scripts on real browsers in the Perfecto-secured and enterprise-grade testing cloud.
-You’ll get all of the benefits of testing with Selenium — without the drawbacks.
+You’ll get all of the benefits of using Selenium — without the drawbacks.

 See for yourself how Perfecto can help you maximize Selenium.
 Get started with a free trial today.